Crane flies (tipilidae),They

 will be

-but a femaleis not possible from
+is not possible from

-Photos 2-6-2011.
-Small,against the wall.
+the wall. |

-Sciapus platypterus.
-Family long-legged flies
+platypterus.
+Family long-legged flies (Dolichopodidae).

 A slim fly easily recognizable by the white tarsi of the middle leg.
 In my garden it usually